Life Science Inbound Marketing

 Concept 2 – Entertain

 Making people smile is a powerful tool for improving their opinion of your business.
-Which is why you still see so many adverts on TV that tell funny stories or depict humorous situations.
+This is why you still see so many adverts on TV that tell funny stories or depict humorous situations.

 And the same is true of modern digital marketing.
 People don’t always want to read a full white paper, sometimes a short, article or cartoon that tells them something new and makes them smile, is more effective.